MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/intentbuilderoverview.md

 To get you quickly up and running with [intents](intent-builder-intents.html), LivePerson provides a set of prebuilt domains that you can easily add to your Intent Builder environment.
 A prebuilt domain is a ready-made domain that includes a set of well-defined, predefined intents.
 There are two kinds of prebuilt domains available:

-* Generic, prebuilt domains for a number of verticals: Telecommunications, Financial Services, and more.
+* Generic, prebuilt domains for a number of verticals: Telecommunications, Financial Services, Airlines and Insurance.
-* Cross-vertical, prebuilt domains that are appropriate for all verticals.
-These include domains for things like account management, billing and payment, “small talk,” and more.
+* A cross-vertical, prebuilt domain that is appropriate for all verticals.
+This domain includes intents for things like customer account management, customer order management, e-commerce, billing and payment.

 Once you [add a prebuilt domain](intent-builder-domains.html#add-a-prebuilt-domain), you can customize the domain as you see fit.
 It behaves like any other you might create manually or via an import file.